Spring Vegetable Rolls with Shrimp

 Tip: Click on step to mark as complete.

-Tip: The peanut sauce can be made ahead and refrigerated.
-Unused peanut sauce can be saved for future use in the refrigerator.
-Let it sit for a bit at room temperature before serving, or microwave for 10-15 seconds.
+Tip: The peanut sauce can be made ahead and stored in an airtight container in the refrigerator.
+Before serving, let it stand at room temperature for about 20 minutes, or microwave it for 10 to 15 seconds.
+Stir.

 Tip: Your children can help set out the ingredients, and depending on their age, help make the peanut sauce, shred the carrot, chop the cucumber, prepare the cilantro, mint, bean sprouts and lettuce leaves, and assemble the spring rolls.